-While travelling by train I often think about typical elements of landscape and architecture one can see through the train window.
-Are there any elements you can associate with a certain country or area?
+While travelling by train, I often think about typical elements of landscape and architecture one can see through the train window.
+Are there any elements you can associate with a particular country or area?

-Of course there are some regions who are famous for something.
-E.g. there are valleys in Graubünden (Switzerland) or South Tyrol (Italy) where you can see a castle on every hill top.
+Of course, some regions are famous for something.
+E.g. there are valleys in Graubünden (Switzerland) or South Tyrol (Italy) where you can see a castle on every hilltop.

-Or there are train routes leading along a wild river or taking you in the deep of a gorge.
+Or train routes are leading along a wild river or taking you in the deep of a gorge.
 I don’t mean these peculiarities of an area.

-I am thinking more about elements which express the certain style of building or living in a region.
-Let me tell some examples.
+I am thinking more about elements that express a particular style of building or living in a region.
+Let me explain some examples.

-Lets speak about water towers.
-Whereas the water towers in Hungary were often shaped like spheres the towers in Italy reminded me always on mushrooms.
-And those ones in Germany have a big similarity with castle towers.
+Let’s speak about water towers.
+The water towers in Hungary often look like spheres.
+The Italian water towers remind me of mushrooms.
+And those in Germany have a similarity with castle towers.

-Another interesting type of buildings to look at are churches.
-Of course there are differences between Catholic churches and of those ones built by the Protestants.
-But did you see how the spires are shaped like needles in one area and like bulbs in another one?
+Another type of buildings to look at are churches.
+Of course, there are differences between Catholic churches and those built by the Protestants.
+But there are regional peculiarities, too.
+In some areas, you find spires like needles.
+In other regions, the tower roofs are shaped like bulbs.

-As railroads often run through rural areas it is also fascinating how the shapes of farmhouses and there auxiliary buildings are changing.
-E.g. in Upper Austria you can see a lot of huge square farmsteads whereas in Slovenia I am always fascinated by the clever construction of those drying racks called Toplar.
+As railroads often run through rural areas, it is fascinating how farmhouses change their style.
+E.g. in Upper Austria, you see a lot of square farmsteads whereas, in Slovenia, I am always fascinated by the clever construction of those drying racks called Toplar.

-Well, these are only a few examples about peculiarities I came across while my train rides.
+Well, these are only a few examples of peculiarities I came across while my train rides.
 What about you?
-Which buildings along a railway line do you associate with a certain country?
+Which buildings along a railway line do you associate with a particular country?

-This post was written on a train ride through the castle spotted area of South Tyrol using an InterRail pass.
+I wrote this post on a train ride through the castle spotted area of South Tyrol using an InterRail pass.